-"Without Walls is a consortium of festivals and organisations dedicated to leading excellence in UK outdoor arts through the creation and touring of inspirational new work."
+We are a consortium of festivals and organisations committed to excellence in outdoor arts in England through the creation and touring of innovative new work

-Established in 2007 as a partnership of 5 founding festivals, Without Walls has grown into a consortium of 36 partners, spanning 3 strategic groups.
-Together we create, develop and tour innovative new work and invest in the growth of the outdoor arts sector.
+Without Walls is a consortium of over 30 partners working together to create, develop and tour innovative new work and invest in the growth of the outdoor arts sector.